mxagar/design_patterns_notes/DesignPatterns_01_SOLID.md

 ## 4. Interface Segregation Principle: `01_SOLID/ISP.cpp`

-The idea is to avoid interfaces which are too large.
+The idea is to avoid interfaces which are too large; instead, we define several smaller interfaces (i.e., classes which are not implemented) and inherit them in combination, if necessary.

 An example is given with a multi-function printer that is able to print and scan.
 Instead of implementing a complex interface which provides with the `print()` and `scan()` functions, we break it down to two interfaces that are later used in a third interface.